tgoelles/cookiecutter_science/README.md

+* environment.yml for custom packages => .devcontainer and Dockerfile
+* commented apt-get section in Dockerfile to add custom stuff

 # Cookiecutter for Science projects

 _A logical, reasonably standardized, but flexible project structure for doing and sharing Python data science work._